rohitpawar-tech/drone-imagery-segmentation-tool/README.md

 The input image is divided into fixed-size square patches (default: `64x64` pixels).

 This keeps processing manageable and allows the pipeline to operate consistently on both standard images and large aerial maps.
+### 2. Feature Extraction
+Each tile is converted into a compact feature vector using lightweight handcrafted descriptors: